There are time limits affecting whether we can or can’t help with a complaint.

 - electronic money – for example, online money transfers, Apple Pay or travel money cards

-For most other complaints, a business has eight weeks to consider a complaint.
+For most other complaints, a business has 8 weeks to consider a complaint.

 What the final response should say

-The final response should mention that you have the right to refer your complaint to us in the next six months.
+The final response should mention that you have the right to refer your complaint to us in the next 6 months.

 How long you have to complain to us after receiving the final response

-After you’ve received the business’s final response, you have six months to refer your complaint to us.
+After you’ve complained to the business and you’ve received the business’s final response, you have six months from the date on the final response to refer your complaint to us.

 If you complain later than this, we usually won’t be able to help unless:

-- the business didn’t send a valid final response
+- the business didn’t send a valid final response; or

-- the business agrees to us being involved after the six-month time limit
+- the business agrees to us being involved after the 6 months time limit has passed.

 If a business doesn’t consent to us investigating a late complaint, we'll look into what's happened and decide if we agree the complaint is out of time.
-If you have exceptional circumstances, we may still investigate the case, even if the business hasn't given their consent.
+If you have exceptional circumstances for the delay, we may still investigate the case, even if the business hasn't given their consent.

 How to calculate when the six-month time limit ends